Penal labour

-Penal labour is a term for various kinds of forced labour which prisoners are required to perform, typically manual labour.
+Penal labour or prison labour is a term for various kinds of forced labour that prisoners are required to perform, typically manual labour.
 The work may be light or hard, depending on the context.
 Forms of sentence involving penal labour have included involuntary servitude, penal servitude, and imprisonment with hard labour.
 The term may refer to several related scenarios: labour as a form of punishment, the prison system used as a means to secure labour, and labour as providing occupation for convicts.
-These scenarios can be applied to those imprisoned for political, religious, war, or other reasons as well as to criminal convicts.
+These scenarios are sometimes applied to those imprisoned for political, religious, war, or other reasons as well as to criminal convicts.

 Large-scale implementations of penal labour include labour camps, prison farms, penal colonies, penal military units, penal transportation, or aboard prison ships.

 Punitive versus productive labour

-Punitive labour, also known as convict labour, prison labour, or hard labour, is a form of forced labour used in both past and present as an additional form of punishment beyond imprisonment alone.
-Punitive labour encompasses two types: productive labour, such as industrial work; and intrinsically pointless tasks used as primitive occupational therapy, punishment and/or physical torment.
+Punitive labour, also known as convict labour, prison labour, or hard labour, is a form of forced labour used in both the past and the present as an additional form of punishment beyond imprisonment alone.
+Punitive labour encompasses two types: productive labour, such as industrial work; and intrinsically pointless tasks used as primitive occupational therapy, punishment, or physical torment.

 Sometimes authorities turn prison labour into an industry, as on a prison farm or in a prison workshop.
-In such cases, the pursuit of income from their productive labour may even overtake the preoccupation with punishment and/or reeducation as such of the prisoners, who are then at risk of being exploited as slave-like cheap labour (profit may be minor after expenses, e.g. on security).
+In such cases, the pursuit of income from their productive labour may even overtake the preoccupation with punishment or reeducation as such of the prisoners, who are then at risk of being exploited as slave-like cheap labour (profit may be minor after expenses, e.g. on security).
 This is sometimes not the case, and the income goes to defray the costs of the prison.

-Inversely, Victorian inmates commonly worked the treadmill.
+Victorian inmates commonly worked the treadmill.
 In some cases, it was productive labour to grind grain (an example of using convict labour to meet costs); in others, it served no purpose.
 Similar punishments included turning the crank machine or carrying cannonballs.
 Semi-punitive labour also included oakum-picking: teasing apart old tarry rope to make caulking material for sailing vessels.